 My visit to Chernobyl and the surrounding area was one of the most fascinating experiences of my entire trip.
 In this photo, you can see Reactors 3 and 4 on the left (Reactor 4 is the one that exploded in 1986).
 To the right are Reactors 1 and 2.
 Amazingly, Reactor 1 continued to function until 1991, Reactor 2 until 1996 and Reactor 3 until 2000, when the entire power plant was finally shut down.

-7 Responses to “Saturday Scenes: Chernobyl”
+7 thoughts on “Saturday Scenes: Chernobyl”

 Good point Katie.